 According to the Manpower Group, a lack of applicants, experience, and hard/soft skills are among the top reasons why US companies have a tough time with recruitment.
 To top it off, there’s intense competition as other agencies look for the same experienced, skilled individuals.
 So how do you cultivate an edge in when it comes to finding and hiring talented professionals that’ll help grow your agency?
 Read on to find out.

-Explore alternative hiring methods
+Explore alternative hiring methods for talent acquisition

 Your first instinct may be to post job openings or scour LinkedIn profiles.
 With the number of big-name companies doing the same, however, you aren’t at an advantage.
 And if that’s not grim enough, it turns out that 86% of the candidates who’d be most qualified for a position are already employed.
 So what’s the best way to find candidates?